-Whilst we have had to change rooms we are sure that the usual warm and friendly atmosphere
+Whilst we have had to change rooms we are sure that the usual warm and friendly atmosphere will

-Our search for a new venue took us to more than one hostelry and whilst lots of them were
+Our search for a new venue took us to more than one hostelry and whilst lots of them were rejected

 You will probably have noticed but just in case you missed it there is a dining area downstairs

 serving meals.
-During a visit to view the room we, the committee, felt obliged to do some
+During a visit to view the room we, the committee, felt obliged to do some research

-yourself a little extra time so that you don’t miss Eric’s prompt start at 8.30(ish).
+a little extra time so that you don’t miss Eric’s prompt start at 8.30(ish).

 Over the years the club has never had to pay for the hire of the room but unfortunately this is no

 longer the case.
-We have always had the tradition that, apart from “guest nights”, we do not
+We have always had the tradition that, apart from “guest nights”, we do not charge

-then neither of these options will be required.
+these options will be required.
 We will keep you informed as we go along.

 Whilst writing we take the opportunity to thank you for your continued support and look forward to